gsjurseth/aws-lambda-config-node/README.md

 })
 ```

+Here we've called mergeConfigs instead of the single config function.
+This will iterate over the list sent to it.
+Here i've sent both strings (the configName) and an object to merge configs.
+If you send a string then you must
+have called setDefaults prior.
+Otherwise you simply send an object that contains at least configName and tableName.

 This will like above fetch them all, but will return as a single hash where each configNames points to its
 own "config" hash.